 There is no formal training needed for individuals to start a sanctuary.
 P.E.A.C.E. has created this roadmap to help highlight some key points (but not all!) for individuals to consider when looking to start a farm sanctuary.
 This is also a great resource for established farm sanctuaries anywhere along their farm sanctuary journey!

-We reference a lot of resources available on The Open Sanctuary Project‘s website, a freely accessible, always growing digital guide for any resources or information you need in order to responsibly create and successfully manage a farm sanctuary or to provide the best possible care to non-human animals in order to help them live long, healthy, happy lives free of exploitation.
-We highly recommend getting their Care Program Evaluation Checklist!
+We reference a lot of resources available on The Open Sanctuary Project‘s website, a freely accessible, always growing digital guide for any resources or information you need to responsibly create and successfully manage a farm sanctuary.
+Or to provide the best possible care to non-human animals in order to help them live long, healthy, happy lives free of exploitation.
+We highly recommend getting their Care Program Evaluation Checklist and doing the courses in their Compassionate Care Classroom.

 THE READ OR WATCH LIST – BEFORE YOU START THE ROADMAP